ralna/GALAHAD/doc/Python/sls.rst

              the output structure from ma97.
           ssids_inform : dict
              the output structure from ssids.
+          nodend_inform : dict
+             the output structure from nodend.
           mc61_info : int
              the integer and real output arrays from mc61. mc61_rinfo : float